architkhullar/RobotMotionPlanning_TermProject/README.md

 * I should have stuck to my own Strength, instead of getting into a unexplored territory of MATLAB, Should have stuck to C++
 * I didn't take into account the collision detecting algorithms while starting it and hence it complicated the code later.
 * while starting, for a very long time I tried to do it with MATLAB's inbuilt library called Automated System Driving Toolbox, which had a lot of constraints pre defined [link](https://www.mathworks.com/products/automated-driving/features.html)

+### Limitations of the project:
+* No collision detection
+* No bias for the random generation of points and the theta or the angle of the orientation and hence very slow
+* random sampling sould have been bettered
+* can work more to optimizethe orientation (can add a bias for the orientations as well)
+* Optimized step size
+* Biases are always tricky and need a lot of experimentation, which I wasn't left with much.